 The results of “lawsuit-era” guitar making are still felt today.
 Most high-end guitar manufacturers have overseas plants that produce lower cost versions of their instruments for hobbyists, students, and professionals alike.
 Gibson bought Epiphone, and Fender created the Squier line, further proof of these lower cost instruments’ success.

 For anyone in the market for a vintage instrument, the Japanese guitars from the ’70s and ’80s are great choices that don’t command the outrageous price tags of their American counterparts.
 Just be wary of sellers using the word “lawsuit” to drive up the asking price of their vintage Japanese instruments, and try to ask a lot of questions.

 If you’d like to learn more about the story of Ibanez, this book covers it, well, cover to cover!
 For 6String Minutes, I’m reporter Elyadeen Anbar, signing off.

-Looking to advance your understanding of harmonic theory and write more emotionally compelling music?
-Explore Soundfly’s growing array of Mainstage courses that feature personal support and 1-on-1 mentorship from experienced professionals in the field, including Unlocking the Emotional Power of Chords and The Creative Power of Advanced Harmony.
+Explore our growing array of Mainstage courses that feature personal support and 1-on-1 mentorship from experienced professionals in the field, including Unlocking the Emotional Power of Chords, Orchestration for Strings, and The Creative Power of Advanced Harmony.